Etiology

 Reconstructive procedures

-• vascular procedures for organ-threatening ischemia, such as stenting or bypass surgery (besides cervical arteries, limb, mesenteric and renal arteries are also treated)
+• vascular procedures for organ-threatening ischemia, such as stenting or bypass surgery (indicated not only for cervical artery involvement but also for limb, mesenteric, and renal artery disease)

 Follow up